-Excerpts from private letters written by Alan Turing have offered a glimpse into the anguish and confusion that the famed gay codebreaker endured in his final days.
+Excerpts from Alan Turing’s letters offer a glimpse into the anguish the famed codebreaker endured in his final days.

-Turing’s brilliant mind was instrumental in both the invention of the modern computer and ending the Second World War by cracking the Nazi’s Enigma Code, but his life ended in tragedy when, it is suspected, he took his own life at age 41 after being arrested and chemically castrated for engaging in homosexual acts in the 1950s.
+Turing’s brilliant mind was instrumental in ending the Second World War.
+His invention of the modern computer enabled the cracking of the Nazi’s Enigma Code.
+However, his life ended in tragedy when he died at age 41, probably by suicide.
+Previously arrested for engaging in homosexual acts in the 1950s, he underwent chemical castration.

-The excerpts show Turing’s struggle with the pressure places on him to ‘turn straight’ and his relationship with his mother who tried to support her son though his darkest days.
+The excerpts show Turing’s struggle with the pressure places on him to ‘turn straight’ and his relationship with his mother who tried to support her son through his darkest days.

-Turing wrote: “I have had a dream indicating rather clearly that I am on the way to being hetero, though I don’t accept it with much enthusiasm either awake or in the dreams,” Turing wrote in one letter about his life after the punishment that was supposed to “cure” his homosexuality.
+“I have had a dream indicating rather clearly that I am on the way to being hetero, though I don’t accept it with much enthusiasm either awake or in the dreams.

 When discussing an upcoming trip abroad, Turing’s sexual confusion was again evident.

-Sir Dermot Turing described his uncle’s letters as a “very interesting” insight into a particularly complex individual who in many respects was as difficult to decipher as the complex codes that he spent his life trying to crack.
+Sir Dermot Turing described the letters as a ‘very interesting’ insight into a particularly complex individual.
+In many respects, Allan Turing proved as difficult to decipher as the complex codes he managed to decipher.

-“At the same time that he was having his psychotherapy, and… his hormones taken out… [the correspondence] indicates that he was in a good deal of a turmoil, which… has historically been what everyone had assumed, but now is confirmed,” Sir Dermot said.
+“At the same time that he was having his psychotherapy, and… his hormones taken out… [the correspondence] indicates that he was in a good deal of turmoil, which… has historically been what everyone had assumed, but now is confirmed.”